Doctor Neighbor: Post production

 The theatrical release of this film totaled five reels or 4,921 feet of film.
 As is often the case, the listed time for this feature-length movie varies.
 The average time per 1,000-foot 35mm reel varied between ten and fifteen minutes per reel at the time.
 Thus, the total time for this movie is computed between fifty and seventy-five minutes.

 Release and reception

+Official release

+The copyright was filed with U.S. Copyright Office on April 7, 1916. and entered into the record as shown:

-This film was officially released on May 1, 1916.
-It carried Universal's "Red Feather" brand, designating a low-budget feature film.
+In 1916, "Red Feather" movies were always released on Mondays.
+This film was officially released on Monday, May 1, 1916.

+Advertising

+Advertising plays a vital role in ensuring a movie's success by bringing paying customers to the theater.
+By providing details about plotlines, actors, release dates, and other key information, a successful marketing campaign boosts excitement among potential stakeholders.

+This knowledge empowered theater owners to make smarter booking decisions in a competitive market.
+In addition to an advertising campaign for a movie, Carl Laemmle added another wrinkle to assist potential stakeholders in deciding to view or book a new film.

+In 1916, Universal became the first Hollywood studio to classify feature films based on production cost.
+One of the reasons behind this move was that the "Big Five" film studios owned their own movie houses, enabling them to have guaranteed outlets for their entertainment products.
+Unlike the majors, Universal did not own any theaters or theater chains.
+Branding all Universal-produced feature films would give theater owners another tool to judge the films they were about to lease and help fans decide which movies they wanted to see.

+In 1916, Universal produced 91 branded feature films, consisting of 44 Bluebirds and 47 Red Feather productions.
+The branding system had a brief existence and, by 1920, had faded away.

+Reviews

 The critics generally liked this film and its sensitive subject matter.

 In the May 6, 1916, issue of the New York Clipper, Len wrote:

 In the April 22, 1916 issue of the Motion Picture News, Peter Milne wrote:

 In the April 22, 1916 issue of The Moving Picture World, Robert C. McElravy wrote:

 Preservation status

+Many silent-era films did not survive for reasons as explained on this Wikipedia page.

 According to the Library of Congress, all known copies of this film are lost.